jitsi/handbook/docs/dev-guide/iframe.md

 Displays the participant with the given participant ID on the large video.

-If no participant ID is given, a particpant is picked based on the dominant, pinned speaker settings.
+If no participant ID is given, a participant is picked based on the dominant, pinned speaker settings.

 ```javascript
 api.setLargeVideoParticipant(participantId);